jsjoeio/shareable-custom-hooks-react/README.md

 ## Resources

-If you run into road blocks at anytime in the course or want additional resources, here's a list of things to check out:
+If you run into road blocks at anytime in the workshop or want additional resources, here's a list of things to check out:

 - Wrapping your head around the bundle outputs.
   - [The State of JavaScript Modules](https://medium.com/webpack/the-state-of-javascript-modules-4636d1774358)